eniwbola/ComplexSys530/project_des2.md

 * _List of environment-owned methods/procedures (e.g. resource production, state change, etc.)_

+The environment with tbe the two lattices of excitatory neurons and inhibitory neurons where I will have roughly 1000 excitatory neurons and 250 inhibitory neurons.
+Such that the map will be and a grid consisting of both populations.
+The dimensionaliity with therefore be two dimensional will wrapped bounday condtions.
+The envirosment with will consist of localized current inputs such that neurons in certain regions are exposed to different amounts of external input.
 ```python
 # Include first pass of the code you are thinking of using to construct your environment
 # This may be a set of "patches-own" variables and a command in the "setup" procedure, a list, an array, or Class constructor